 A good place to start is by adding up your necessities (mortgage/rent, food, clothing, retirement savings, and other living expenses).
 Then ask yourself, “How much can I contribute to my HSA on a monthly basis without impacting these expenses?”

 Keep in mind that you can change your contribution amount at any time during the plan year.
 This allows you the flexibility to change as your financial needs change.

 How Much Should I Contribute to My HSA: Other Factors to Think About

 What else should you consider when thinking about, “How much should I contribute to my HSA?”

 Annual healthcare expenses

 For many account holders, this is the biggest factor.
 The answer depends on how much you spend on medical and healthcare expenses each year for yourself and dependents.
-The best way to determine this figure is to track your expenses throughout the year and total them up; this will give you an estimate to work with.
-If you have several year’s data, take the average and make your decision based on that.
+The best way to determine this figure is to track your expenses throughout the year and total them up.
+This will give you an estimate to work with.
+If you have several years of data, take the average and make your decision based on that.

 Are you expecting a child in the coming year?
 Do your kids need braces?
 Are you having a knee replacement?
 These procedures can be very costly, so be sure to think about this as you plan ahead.